-Both forts рrоvidе tоuriѕts with аn орроrtunitу tо gеt tо knоw a littlе mоrе оf thе hiѕtоrу beind not only thе сitу оf Riо de Jаnеirо, but also the соuntrу of Brаzil.
+Both forts рrоvidе tоuriѕts with аn орроrtunitу tо gеt tо knоw a littlе mоrе оf thе hiѕtоrу behind not only thе сitу оf Riо de Jаnеirо but also the соuntrу of Brаzil.

 2. Sugаrlоаf Hill (Pао dе Aсuсаr)

-Sugarloaf Mountain is, without doubt, one of the best things to do in Rio de Janeiro.
-You can go there at any time of day between 8 am and 9 pm, but my favourite time is late afternoon, so you can watch the sunset across the whole of the city.
+Sugarloaf Mountain is, without a doubt, one of the best things to do in Rio de Janeiro.
+You can go there at any time of day between 8 am and 9 pm, but my favorite time is late afternoon so that you can watch the sunset across the whole of the city.

-It is possible to hike up to Sugarloaf, although it takes about two hours, and involves some climbing so is not recommended unless you are fully prepared.
+It is possible to hike up to Sugarloaf, although it takes about two hours and involves some climbing, so it is not recommended unless you are fully prepared.

-The much simpler option is to take the cable car up to the top for 110 Reals (approximately $29 USD).
-The cable car first opened in 1912, so a ride is a historic experience in itself!
+The much simpler option is to take the cable car up to the top for 110 Reals (approximately USD 29).
+The cable car first opened in 1912, so a ride is a historical experience in itself!

-The view from Sugarloaf Mountain is one of the best in the city, as you can see the famous beaches of Rio de Janeiro including Copacabana and Ipanema, as well as the Corcovado statue of Christ the Redeemer, Guanabara Bay and the beautiful city itself.
+The view from Sugarloaf Mountain is one of the best in the city, as you can see the famous beaches of Rio de Janeiro, including Copacabana and Ipanema and the Corcovado statue of Christ the Redeemer, Guanabara Bay, and the beautiful city itself.